 As analyzed on a Census Tract level, the entire jurisdictions of Charlton County and McIntosh County have population with a higher percentage of disabilities.
 As seen in the map below, the other 13 presidentially declared counties have varying levels of percentages of persons with a disability.
 Crisp County and Thomas County have tracts with the highest percentage of disabilities, while Camden County, Chatham County and Liberty County have tracts with the lowest percentage of disabilities.
 The census tracts within the HUD identified MID zip codes vary between higher and lower percentages of disabilities.
 Although there is a higher presence of persons with a disability, the MID area portions of Camden county seem to have lower percentages of persons with a disability.
-Conversely, in the Glynn County MID zip code, 31520, there are higher concentrations of persons with a disability.
-Similarly, the Dougherty County MID zip code, 31705, has high concentrations of persons with a disability compared to the western part of the county.
+Conversely, in the Glynn County MID zip code, 31520, there are higher concentrations of persons with a disability compared to the western part of the county.